After the Exam

 Check Pass/Fail Status

-Candidates with a passing score will receive in four (4) weeks a congratulatory letter that includes their total scaled score on the examination and an official NBCOT certificate and wallet card verifying OCCUPATIONAL THERAPIST REGISTERED OTR® or CERTIFIED OCCUPATIONAL THERAPY ASSISTANT COTA® certification.
+Candidates with a passing score will receive a congratulatory letter that includes their total scaled score on the exam, an official NBCOT certificate and wallet card verifying OCCUPATIONAL THERAPIST REGISTERED OTR® or CERTIFIED OCCUPATIONAL THERAPY ASSISTANT COTA® certification, and the Credentials Essentials™ Toolkit.
+These documents will be mailed within four to six (4-6) weeks after the candidate's exam is scored.

 Completion of the NBCOT Certification Examination Application is NOT the same as applying for state licensure.
 Sending a score report to a state regulatory board does not automatically initiate the process to obtain a license or permit to work in that state.
 Certification by NBCOT is independent, different, and separate from any state or jurisdiction's law/licensure.